yilin-ch/DEF-PIPE-Frontend/README.md

 # Deployment

-The solution is configured to work in a docker container and the image is published on [docker hub](https://hub.docker.com/repository/docker/vlx09/def-pipe-designer).
-A docker-compose.yml example is available at the root of the repository.
+The solution is configured to work in a docker container and docker-compose.yml example is available at the root of the repository.

+*A docker image will be soon published on docker hub*

 ## Environment